 What we prefer to eat, which products we decide to buy or even whether we take the metro or the bus to get to work today are all decisions that rely, in part, upon knowledge of outcomes of previous decisions without explicit knowledge of the outcomes and probabilities of each action.
 In contrast to risky decision-making from description, in which the probabilities of different outcomes associated with choices are explicitly known to decision-makers (Kahneman & Tversky, 1979), risky decision-making on the basis of trial-and-error experience involves drawing upon knowledge of past outcomes to guide decision-making (Hertwig & Erev, 2009).
 Indeed, a large body of research in the last decade has sought to understand how people make decisions under uncertainty using their previous experiences as a guide (*citations to be added*).

 At the same time, mnemonic processes are critical to this sort of decision-making as our choices must draw upon previously stored memories of outcomes associated with actions in order (Hertwig & Erev, 2009; Madan, Ludvig, & Spetch, 2013; Murty, FeldmanHall, Hunter, Phelps, & Davachi, 2016).
-It is well known that memory is an imperfect representation of past events (Schacter, 1999).
-For a long time, episodic memory has been thought to be a form of declarative memory specific to the moment and place it was acquired (Tulving, 1983, 2002).
-For example, remembering a talk you had last time you went to your favorite restaurant is a form of an episodic memory.
-Episodic memory is now seen as one of the major neurocognitive memory systems (Tulving, 2002), mainly compromised of the hippocampus and its related structures (Milner & Klein, 2015).
-It has been distinguished from semantic memory (Tulving 1972; 1985), which is another aspect of declarative memory not necessarily attached to any specific event and concerned with remembering more general information about the world.
+Underlining the consequences of biased memory representations, in risky decision-making from experience, Madan, Ludvig & Spetch (2013) posited an extreme-outcome rule where extreme outcomes in risky choice are remembered with more salience (Talarico & Rubin, 2003) and hence are given more weight when choosing from experience.
+In a task where the expected values between options was held constant, the extreme outcome was most frequently reported to be the first one to come to mind.
+This memory salience for the extreme outcome was also associated with more risk-taking in decisions from experience (Madan, Ludvig & Spetch, 2013).

-Underlining the consequences of biased memory representations, in risky decision-making from experience, Madan, Ludvig & Spetch (2014) posited an extreme-outcome rule where extreme outcomes in risky choice are remembered with more salience (Talarico & Rubin, 2003) and hence are given more weight when choosing from experience.
-Since people value losses more than wins (citations?), heavy loses should be better remembered than heavy wins, making people more risk-seeking for wins than for loses.
-This theory is supported by recent findings which have found people to be more risk-seeking for wins than for loses in decisions from experience (Ludvig, Madan & Spetch, 2014).
+More specifically, episodic memory, a form of declarative memory specific to the moment and place it was acquired (Tulving, 1983, 2002), has previously been shown to be involved in decision-making.
+The hippocampus has been shown to associate rewards to similar but previously unseen items (Wimmer & Shohamy, 2012), suggesting that episodic memory enhances the associations between events and rewards.
+Consistent with these findings, episodic memory has been shown to play an adaptive role in decision-making (Murty et al., 2016; Duncan & Shohamy, 2016).